 MSGin5G message may be delivered between MSGin5G UEs in different PLMNs.

-The procedure applies to point-to-point and group message delivery only.
+The procedure applies to point-to-point and group message delivery, and may apply to Application-to-Point message/ Point-to-Application message delivery.

+NOTE: whether Application-to-Point message/ Point-to-Application message can be delivered between different PLMNs is depended on the business agreement between the PLMNs and is out of scope of the present document.

 8.7.5.2 Inter-PLMN message exchange procedure